 - Defining your attribution model for advertisement through multiple mediums for PPC, Social, EDM, OTA and wholesale to calculate realistic ROI.
 This boosts your knowledge of where best to spend;

 - Understanding what your clients are saying through guest satisfaction survey results and social listening.
 Therefore proactively addressing guest issues and enhancing service recovery;

 - Collating data from multiple business units including rooms, F&B and spa to identify opportunities and spending patterns;

 - Recognising the patronage of your top spenders and rewarding their loyalty; and

 - Deriving competitor’s performance to create strategies for outperformance.

-All this is to the benefit hospitality and hoteliers, as data is more accessible than ever with access to information has never been as great and as large.
+All this is to the benefit of hospitality and hoteliers.
+As data is more accessible than ever, access to information has never been as great and as large.
 Successful organisations that have embarked on this data-centric journey will be faster to react and will drive ROI in their hotels and their distribution channels.
-In the past this was reserved to only the medium and larger chains whilst today with the democratisation of data even boutique hotel groups and independent hotels can engage in the age of curation.Share this article
+In the past this was reserved to only the medium and larger chains whilst today with the democratisation of data means even boutique hotel groups and independent hotels can engage in the age of curation.Share this article